akka/akka/akka-docs/src/main/paradox/serialization.md

 Refer to @ref[Rolling Upgrades](#rolling-upgrades) to understand how it is possible to turn and start using these new serializers in your clustered applications.

-Alternatively, you can enable them one by one adding by adding their bindings to the misc serializer, like this:
+You can enable them one by one adding by adding their bindings to the misc serializer, like this:

 ```
 akka.actor.serialization-bindings {